alexa-pi/AlexaPi/README.md

 Added in this branch:
 Voice Recognition via CMU Sphinx.
 When the word "alexa" is detected, Alexa responds with "Yes" and records 5 seconds of audio to be processed.
 Push button functionality still works the same as previously as well.
+Also added an option for the user to install shairport-sync for airplay support.

 ### Requirements